his305 | undergraduate

 - Identify factors that led to the revision of the California state constitution.

 California History and Ethnic Conflict

-- Describe the racial conflicts associated with African Americans in California.
+- Discuss the ethnic conflicts associated with Hispanics in California.

 California Beginnings: Pre-Columbian, Early Exploration, and Founding

 - Discuss the cultural values and social structures of California Indians.

 - Describe milestones in the Spanish exploration and settlement of California.